meetoseh/backend/docs/db/course_journeys.md

   The course that the journey belongs to
 - `journey_id (integer not null references journeys(id) on delete cascade)`:
   The journey that belongs to the course

+  Note that the same journey should not occur twice back-to-back as this will break the idempotency on the course advance endpoint, however, otherwise journeys can technically be repeated within a journey.

 - `priority (integer not null)`: Lower priority journeys are shown before higher priority journeys.
 Note that a users progress through the course is marked by priority, so if the course is changed, the user will continue